-z =number of yarns subjected to tensile testing, which is adopted equal to 0,5n for ropes below 80 mm in diameter, 0,3n for ropes 80 to 115 mm in diameter and 0,1n for ropes over 115 mm in diameter.
+z = number of yarns subjected to tensile testing, which is adopted equal to 0,5n for ropes below 80 mm in diameter, 0,3n for ropes 80 to 115 mm in diameter and 0,1n for ropes over 115 mm in diameter.

-6.6.4 A rope of synthetic fibre shall undergo testing to determine fracture elongation.
+6.6.4 A rope of synthetic fibre shall undergo testing to determine fracture elongation when requested by the customer.

-The fracture elongation of a rope $\sigma_m$ , in %, is determined by the formula where $l_0$ = initial length of the rope specimen tested, cm;
+The fracture elongation of a rope $A{\delta}$ , in %, is determined by the formula